Course Title and Description

 How in term concessions will be handled:

-- If a student misses the mid-term examination, their mid-term mark will be the same (percentage wise) as their final examination mark.
+• If a student misses mid-term examination, their mid-term mark will be the same (percentage wise) as their final examination mark.

-- If a student misses a class session, in which their assigned group is chosen to present, the student must submit the above concession form, in order to avoid receiving 0 for that presentation.
+• If a student misses a class session, in which their assigned group is chosen to present, the student must contact the instructor on Canvas requesting an academic concession for that class session (see the instructions above), in order to avoid receiving 0 for participation in that class session.

-All students are expected to engage in all course activities within the norms of academic integrity.
-It is the responsibility of each student to know about academic integrity and plagiarism by studying materials of the UBC’s Academic Integrity Resource Centre and to practice academic integrity.
-A description of disciplinary measures for academic misconduct can be found here.
+It is the responsibility of each student to know about academic integrity and plagiarism by studying materials of the UBC’s Academic Integrity Resource Centre.
+For more information, see:

 The teaching staff reserves the right to check for academic integrity, using such services as turnitin, any submitted written work by any student.